Amirgol00/pandas-challenge/README.md

 3- Data Analysis Sections: The notebook contains multiple sections, each dedicated to analyzing different aspects of the school data.
 For example, there is a section for generating a "District Summary".

-Data Files
+Data Files:

-schools_complete.csv: Contains information about schools in the district. students_complete.csv: Contains information about students in the district.
+schools_complete.csv: Contains information about schools in the district.

+students_complete.csv: Contains information about students in the district.

 How to Use

-Ensure that Python 3 and Pandas and other relavant packages are installed.
+Ensure that Python 3 , Pandas and other relavant packages are installed.
 Place the CSV data files in the appropriate directory as indicated in the notebook or change the directory path.
-Run each cell in the notebook sequentially to perform the analysis.
+Run each cell in the notebook manually or press run all to perform the analysis and see the results.

 Note:
 The notebook contains specific analysis of the trends in the data in markdown sections.